Xeross99/Xeross99/README.md

 ## Hi there 👋
 I'm a fullstack web developer
-- 👨‍💻 Currently working at TrixBrix
+- 👨‍💻 Currently working at Trixbrix
 - 🎓 Master’s degree in Computer Science
 - 📫 How to reach me: m.krzysteczko@icloud.com
 - 🌍 https://krzysteczko-m.pl